Peat Bog Soldiers

+In 2017, Irish folk band “Lankum” released a cover of the song in English in the album “Between The Earth And Sky,”.

 Background

-This song was written by prisoners in Nazi moorland labour camps in Lower Saxony, Germany.
+This song was written by prisoners in the Nazi labour camp Papenburg in Lower Saxony, Germany.
 The Emslandlager ("Emsland camps") – as they were known – were for political opponents of the Third Reich, located outside of Börgermoor, now part of the commune Surwold, not far from Papenburg.
 A memorial of these camps, the Dokumentations- und Informationszentrum (DIZ) Emslandlager, is located at Papenburg.